 The fabrication shop is available to SCE students who have completed a mandatory training session.
-The shop features a full complement of traditional woodworking tools, portable power tools, and four Universal laser cutters.
-With special training, SCE students may use the neighboring MFA metals shop, which hosts a complete complement of ARC, TIG, MIG, plasma, and oxyacetylene metal-working equipment.
-The SCE shop is open seven days a week and staffed by trained shop technicians.
+The shop features a full complement of traditional woodworking and portable power tools.
+With special training, SCE students can use the neighboring MFA metals shop, which houses a complete complement of ARC, TIG, MIG, plasma, and oxyacetylene metalworking equipment.

-Named after the renowned interior designer and Parsons alumni Angelo Donghia, the Angelo Donghia Materials Center is a unique support facility consisting of a materials library, a "smart" classroom, a computer laboratory with 12 workstations and digital input/output devices, and a glass enclosed exhibition/critique space.
-The center hosts lunch-time lectures, symposia, exhibitions, and other events dedicated to advancing the art and science of materials used in interior design.
+Named for the renowned interior designer and Parsons alumnus Angelo Donghia, the Angelo Donghia Materials Center is a unique support facility consisting of a materials library, a "smart" classroom, a computer laboratory with 12 workstations and digital input/output devices, and a glass-enclosed exhibition and critique space.
+The center hosts lunchtime lectures, symposia, exhibitions, and other events dedicated to advancing the art and science of materials used in interior design.
 The Donghia Materials Center is curated by Alice Chun, assistant professor of design material culture.

 In addition to the wireless studio environment, SCE has two computing laboratories, immediately adjacent to the studios, which are reserved for SCE students.
-Combined, the labs offer 31 workstations with either MAC G5 or HP xw4200 computers, two large-bed reflective scanners, multiple color-laser printers, and two high-speed HP 4000 PS plotters.
-Lab technicians are on site seven days a week.
+The labs offer 31 workstations, MAC and PC computers, two large-bed reflective scanners, multiple color-laser printers, and two high-speed plotters.
+Lab technicians are on-site seven days a week.

-Immediately adjacent to the studios, the Light and Energy Lab is a resource for lighting design, architecture, interior design, and product design students alike.
-It is a vital resource for research in light and its relationship to people, space, material.
-This laboratory houses electrical components, measuring devices, and study tools used in light and space analysis, including daylighting and electric lighting simulations, and building component analysis.
-The lab also allows for the construction of full-scale and partial scale mockups demonstrating unique lighting applications in conjunction with specific materials and architectural configurations.
+Immediately adjacent to the studios, the Light and Energy Lab is a resource for lighting design, architecture, interior design, and product design students.
+It is a vital resource for research in light and its relationship to people, space, and materials.
+This laboratory houses electrical components, measuring devices, and study tools used in light and space analysis, including daylighting and electric lighting simulations and building component analysis.
+The lab also allows for the construction of full- and partial-scale mockups demonstrating unique lighting applications in conjunction with specific materials and architectural configurations.

 In addition to the Donghia Gallery, SCE has display space and equipment, including multiple 42-inch wall-mounted plasma screens and digital projection systems, to support exhibition programs in architecture, lighting, and interior design.
-Recent exhibitions have included the work of Smith-Miller Hawkinson Architects, Calvin Tsao, and Matthew Baird Design, and the annual Design Workshop exhibition.
+Recent exhibitions include the work of Smith-Miller Hawkinson Architects, Calvin Tsao, and Matthew Baird Design and the annual Design Workshop exhibition.

-In 1994, artist/designer Allan Wexler created the "Closet #1, Parsons' Kitchen" as part of his renowned Closet Architecture Series.
-The Kitchen is housed snugly in the department's public gallery space and serves as the in-house bar and meeting place for public events and receptions.
+In 1994, artist and designer Allan Wexler created "Closet #1, Parsons' Kitchen" as part of his renowned Closet Architecture Series.
+The Kitchen is housed in the department's public gallery space and serves as an in-house bar and meeting place for public events and receptions.
 Wexler describes the piece as follows:

 "The project began with the discovery of a hidden space behind a wall.
 The negative shape of this space became the form of the Kitchen.
 The shape of the Kitchen is made complicated by the steampipes, moldings and other irregularities that make up the recess.
 The piece is constructed like a storage crate, rolling into the space and filling it completely, and when needed drawn out for use."